A temporal-averaging based approach to toughness homogenisation in heterogeneous material: Motivations and problem formulation

 \subsection{The KGD model with inhomogeneous toughness}

-We consider a hydraulic fracture (HF) approximated using the KGD formulation first developed by \emph{Kristianovich}, \emph{Geertsma \& De Klerk} \cite{Geertsma1969}, modified to account for the inhomogeneity of the material toughness.
+We consider a hydraulic fracture (HF) approximated using the KGD (plane strain) formulation first developed by \emph{Kristianovich}, \emph{Geertsma \& De Klerk} \cite{Geertsma1969}, modified to account for the inhomogeneity of the material toughness.
 The crack is of fixed height $H$ and length $2L(t)$, with the fractured domain given in terms of spatial coordinate $x\in [-L , L]$ (see Fig.~\ref{Fig:KGD}).
 Newtonian fluid is injected at the center $x=0$, with a known rate $q_0 (t)$.
 The fracture propagates as a result of the normal pressure induced by the fluid $p(t,x)$, with the resulting width of the crack along the length being expressed as $w(t,x)$.
 Due to the symmetry of the problem, we can consider only the positive domain $x\in [0,L(t) ]$.

-{\bf Remark:} It is well established that as the fracture develops it transitions from an initially storage dominated regime, where fluid loss into the surrounding domain is negligible compared to the pumping rate, towards a leak-off dominated state where the volume loss is comparable to the pumping rate, and the distribution of this loss influences fracture evolution (see e.g.\ \cite{Peirce2008}).
-As we are primarily concerned with the initial fracture development, we can consider here only the storage dominated regime.
+As we are primarily concerned with the initial fracture development, we consider here only the storage dominated regime.
 As such, we assume that the rock is impermeable, i.e.\ the fluid leak-off into the surrounding domain is negligible.

 The governing equations for this system follow mostly the standard form (see e.g.\ \cite{Wrobel2015}), with some modification to account for the variation in the material toughness $K_{Ic}$.

 The continuity equation, which follows from the conservation of mass (assuming no fluid leak-off), is given by: